Hun Sen: Cambodia's strongman prime minister

 Cambodia's Hun Sen has been in power since 1985 and is one of the world's longest-serving prime ministers.

-He is credited with helping achieve economic growth after the devastation caused by the Khmer Rouge regime, responsible for one of the worst mass killings of the 20th century.
+He is credited with helping achieve economic growth and peace after the devastation caused by the Khmer Rouge regime, responsible for one of the worst mass killings of the 20th century.

-But the prime minister, 60, is also seen as an authoritarian figure with a poor human rights record and the resources to thwart any real political challenge.
+But the prime minister, 65, is also seen as an authoritarian figure with a poor human rights record and the resources and will to thwart any real political challenge.

-He shows no signs of wanting to relinquish power - in May he said he wanted another decade at the top.
+He shows no signs of wanting to relinquish power - in June 2018, he vowed to rule for 10 more years.

 Born into a peasant family in 1952, Hun Sen was educated by Buddhist monks in Phnom Penh.

 In the late 1960s, he joined the Communist Party.
 He lost his left eye during an exchange of gunfire and he has reportedly said he can only see a limited distance.